MartinVerges/wifi-HotSpot/README.md

 - External antenna (e.g. [Teltonika LTE/GPS/Wi-Fi](https://www.amazon.de/gp/product/B07HSYP97L))

 # Which OS do I need to install?
-I just use the original 32bit (in the future probably the 64bit) [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) from the official website.
+I just use the original 64bit [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) from the official website.
 It is based on Debian with which I have long experience and am very satisfied.

 # Steps to install the AP